 “The condition is actually hereditary.
 But because my family hadn’t talked about such things, I didn’t know.
 I actually lost lots of my memories.
 Maybe it was the universe creating space for new memories and new learning.

 “Charles Sturt has been amazing.
 All the support teams asked ‘what do you need to help you succeed.’
 I can get dedicated tutoring, face-to-face, online or by phone weekly or fortnightly.
-Plus, disability services have looked at different assessment styles to find a way that suits my needs.”
+Plus, Accessibility and Inclusion Advisors have looked at different assessment styles to find a way that suits my needs.”

 Learning that suits the subject

-When we chatted to Felicity, she was visiting the Wagga Wagga campus to attend a residential school.
-Res schools, as they are more colloquially known, are a chance for online students to come on campus for some face-to-face learning.
+When we chatted to Felicity, she was visiting the Wagga Wagga campus to attend a intensive school.
+Intensive schools are a chance for online students to come on campus for some face-to-face learning.
 You get to meet your lecturers and fellow students, get some intensive learning sessions done, and experience all that campus life offers for a few days.
 It’s an experience Felicity has found adds another dimension to her learning.

-“Res school is powerful.
+“Intensive school is powerful.
 One of the most powerful things about university is interacting with others, because that’s where a lot of your learning happens.
 You have your structured learning and your informal learning by sitting with other people and hearing their stories.
-I was actually drawn to this course because of those residential schools.
+I was actually drawn to this course because of those intensove schools.

-“The power of residential schools is – traditionally that’s how we as a community learned.
+“The power of intensoveschools is – traditionally that’s how we as a community learned.
 We sat together.
 We created together.
 That’s how knowledge was passed on.
 So now, you’re bringing all these people together with a passion for learning, from all different walks of life, to share their experience.

-“Because of where I live, I’ve done a lot of my learning online, and I’ve found that I actually get better results when I’ve had the opportunity to go to residential schools.
+“Because of where I live, I’ve done a lot of my learning online, and I’ve found that I actually get better results when I’ve had the opportunity to go to intensive schools.